 - General appearance and motor behavior.
 Appearance, speech, and motor behavior are typically normal for the age group but may be somewhat extreme.

 - Mood and affect.
-Clients may be quiet and reluctant to talk or openly hostile and angry; their attitude is likely to be disrespectful toward parents, nurse, or anyone in a position of authority.
+Clients may be quiet and reluctant to talk or openly hostile and angry; their attitude is likely to be disrespectful toward parents, nurses, or anyone in a position of authority.

 Nursing diagnosis commonly used for clients with conduct disorders include the following: